Current Pool Costs, with almost every top option

 Common Project Upgrade Costs

 |Upgrade to 800 sq.ft. of popular interlocking stone including bullnose brick coping, includes cuts and waste||$17,900.00|

 |Cabana ($3,000 to $40,000 for outdoor living room; assume kit Cabana such as Durashed) and concrete Pad||7,000.00|

 |New fence (100′ pressure treated 6′, varies on style and post; assume $48/ft.)||4,800.00|

 Common Construction Concerns

 Obtaining building permits has become the most frustrating time delay in being able to start a Pool project.
 Many municipalities are taking 4 to 10 weeks to issue a permit.
 There are many department the permit goes through in some cities.
 Your cooperation in giving us the information as soon as possible to apply is required.
 We will do the leg work but we need a survey, cheques payable to the city and signed forms.
 We will give you clear instructions on these matters.
 Site preparation such as tree removal, patio removal, bush removal, etc and Protection for driveways or walkways if our machines are driving on them can add Thousands to the cost of project.
 Very few yards are a blank slate.

 Gas and Electrical Connections

 We arrange and schedule licensed tradespeople to handle these tasks.
 There are municipal regulations for placement of pool equipment.
 When the pool equipment requires underground lines the costs go up.
-The gas quote is usually straight forward but there are regulations as to placement of the heater as well.
+The gas quote is does not include venting costs if heater going in a shed.
+There are regulations as to placement of the heater as well.
 Electrical hook up is regulated by the ESA and an electrical permit is taken out as part of the cost.
-Power for cabanas can be quoted as well.
+Power for cabanas and outdoor kitchens can be quoted as well.

 Access for Construction